Community & Public Services

 As the Northcountry Planetarium at SUNY Plattsburgh is committed to promoting and providing quality astronomy and space science awareness for our local community, we are delighted to host presentations and workshops for special interest groups, clubs and other social organizations.
 Please consider a visit to the Northcountry Planetarium when planning outings and activities for your special interest group or club.

 We are available for special interest groups on Tuesday and Thursday mornings between 9 a.m. and noon, and Wednesdays between 9 a.m. and 10:30 a.m.
 Additionally, one Saturday per month is reserved for special interest groups and or longer format astronomy workshops.
-Please call us, 518-564-3168 or email us, [email protected] for programming availability.
+Please contact us at [email protected] or 518-564-3168 for programming availability.